squidowl/halloy/book/src/configuration/servers.md

 ### `filters.ignore`

 A list of nicknames to ignore.
+Optionally, the nickname may be preceded by a channel name like so: `"#channel nickname"` - this will ignore the nickname for a specific channel only.

 ```toml
 # Type: array of strings